crossleydominic/ThreadSafetyAnnotations/README.md

     [GuardedBy("_lock1", "_lock2")]
     private SomeObject _data;

-Now it's not possible to access _data without taking both _lock1 and _lock2 and the locks must be taken in that order.
+It's not possible to access _data without taking both _lock1 and _lock2 and the locks must be taken in that order.

 Declaration of fields that lead to conflicting lock hierarchies will also cause a compilation error